Start a new search?

 Syllabus Rules and Pre-requisites

 Educational Aims: Knowledge, Understanding and Skills

-• Allow students to develop specialist knowledge in either one or two subjects, by studying these in greater depth during the degree programme and at M level.
+- Allow students to develop specialist knowledge in either one or two subjects, by studying these in greater depth during the degree programme.

-• To develop in students, through an education in the science disciplines, a range of transferable skills of value in general employment and a diverse selection of career paths in the community, including research careers.
+- Develop in students, through an education in the science disciplines, a range of transferable skills of value in general employment and a diverse selection of career paths in the community.

-• To provide students with knowledge and understanding of cutting edge science through the course of their studies, but particularly in the final, M-level, year.
+- Provide students with knowledge and understanding of cutting edge science through the course of their studies.

 Learning Outcomes: Knowledge, Understanding and Skills

 - Graduates will be able to:

 - Demonstrate an advanced understanding of a broad range of topics and themes relevant to their chosen pathway and appreciate, with some depth, the current research in their chosen fields;